Sodium nitrate

 Sodium nitrate is the chemical compound with the formula NaNO_{3}.
 This alkali metal nitrate salt is also known as Chile saltpeter (large deposits of which were historically mined in Chile) to distinguish it from ordinary saltpeter, potassium nitrate.
 The mineral form is also known as nitratine, nitratite or soda niter.

 Sodium nitrate is a white deliquescent solid very soluble in water.
 It is a readily available source of the nitrate anion (NO_{3}^{−}), which is useful in several reactions carried out on industrial scales for the production of fertilizers, pyrotechnics, smoke bombs and other explosives, glass and pottery enamels, food preservatives (esp. meats), and solid rocket propellant.
 It has been mined extensively for these purposes.

 History

+An early scientific account of the South American deposits was published in 1821 by the Peruvian mineralogist Mariano Eduardo de Rivero y Ustáriz, who analyzed a sample from the Tarapacá district, then part of Peru.
+The specimen had been supplied by Pedro Fuentes and was held in the Paris laboratory of the mineralogist René Just Haüy.
+Rivero concluded that the mineral could be used for industrial purposes like glassmaking, fertilizer, and gunpowder, although commercial work did not begin until 1831.

-The first shipment of saltpeter to Europe arrived in England from Peru in 1820 or 1825, right after that country's independence from Spain, but did not find any buyers and was dumped at sea in order to avoid customs toll.
+The first shipment of saltpeter to Europe arrived in England from Peru in 1820 or 1825, right after that country's independence from Spain, but did not find any buyers and was dumped at sea to avoid customs tolls.
 With time, however, the mining of South American saltpeter became a profitable business (in 1859, England alone consumed 47,000 metric tons).
 Chile fought the War of the Pacific (1879–1884) against the allies Peru and Bolivia and took over their richest deposits of saltpeter.
 In 1919, Ralph Walter Graystone Wyckoff determined its crystal structure using X-ray crystallography.